 The only equity securities that the Company has outstanding that are not listed or quoted on a marketplace are stock options granted under the Company's stock option plan and certain Common Share purchase warrants.
-Set forth below is information with respect to the warrants issued during the most recently completed financial year.
-There were no stock options issued during the most recently completed financial year.
+Set forth below is information with respect to the warrants issued and stock options granted during the most recently completed financial year.